 It is noted that accumulator-based structures have previously been studied in~\cite{Zhou2000} to compute~\eqref{eq:S_k}.
-However, the approach in~\cite{Zhou2000} reverses the input signal (i.e., $n \mapsto N{-}1{-}n$), which requires buffering an entire block of $N$ samples and is therefore not sample-by-sample processing.
+However, the approach in~\cite{Zhou2000} reverses the input signal (i.e., $n \mapsto N{-}1{-}n$), which requires buffering an entire block of $N$ samples (i.e., reverse-order evaluation of the same sum) and is therefore not sample-by-sample processing in forward time.
 Other accumulator-based methods have considered sums with reversed time-index powers $(N{-}1{-}n)^K$~\cite[Sec.~II, eq.~(3)]{hatamian86}, as well as efficient filter implementations~\cite{Saramaki95}.
-However, these techniques are not applicable to the forward time-index powered sum in~\eqref{eq:S_k}.
+However, these techniques are not applicable to the forward time-index powered sum in~\eqref{eq:S_k}, as they address different polynomial indexings and filter realizations respectively, and do not target the causal forward-time computation considered here.
 Our work specifically addresses this challenge by introducing a new architecture tailored for this sum, combining the computational efficiency of cascaded accumulators with the practicality of real-time sample-by-sample processing.

 Following this introduction, Section~\ref{sec:accum} derives the cascaded accumulators outputs.
-Section~\ref{sec:problem} presents the proposed method whereas Section~\ref{sec:results} gives a complexity analysis and Section~\ref{sec:conclusion} concludes the letter.
+Section~\ref{sec:problem} presents the proposed method whereas Section~\ref{sec:results} gives a complexity analysis and implementation results, and Section~\ref{sec:conclusion} concludes the letter.